tbrumbaugh5396/my-amazing-programming-language/perfect_programming_language.md

 ## 1. Overview
 [Table of Contents](#table-of-contents)

-This document formalizes a theory of a "perfect programming language" as a multi-metric, hierarchical, generative system over computations, including domain-theoretic structure, lattices, fixed points, types, macros, and reflection.
+This document formalizes a theory of a "perfect programming language" as a **generative system with multiple-metrics and hierarchicies over computations**, including domain-theoretic structure, lattices, fixed points, types, macros, and reflection.

-This document formalizes a theory of a "perfect programming language" as a **multi-metric, hierarchical, generative system** over computations.

-It unifies:

-* Minimal computational bases
-* Semantic equivalence
-* Distance metrics (machine + human)
-* Abstraction and hierarchy
-* Translation between optimal languages
-* Kolmogorov complexity

 It unifies:
 - Minimal computational bases